Want to learn how to edit a book? Then in this post, I will show you how you can edit your book yourself or for your client.

 Accept the fact that there is no good writing or bad writing.
 There are only two types of writing.
 There is writing that wakes up readers and writing that puts them to sleep.

-Stretch your vocabulary and most importantly develop your own writing language which resonates with your readers and either solves their problem or entertains them and give what they want from you.
+Stretch your vocabulary and most importantly develop your own writing language which resonates with your readers and either solves their problem or entertains them and gives them what they want from you.

 When you have done these, you will have the knowledge and wisdom to apply these book editing tips without any problem.